 Generally, an agent is not responsible for refunding excess social security or railroad retirement (RRTA) tax withheld from employees.
-If an employee worked for more than one employer during

-2024 and had more than \$10,453.20 in social security and/or Tier 1 RRTA tax withheld, they should claim the excess on the appropriate line of Form 1040, 1040-SR, or 1040-NR.
-If an employee had more than \$6,129.90 in Tier 2 RRTA tax withheld from more than one employer, the employee should claim a refund on Form 843.
-Claim for Refund and Request for Abatement.
+If an employee worked for more than one employer during 2020 and had more than \$8,537.40 in social security and Tier 1 RRTA tax withheld, he or she should claim the excess on the appropriate line of Form 1040, 1040-SR, or 1040-NR.
+If an employee had more than \$5,012.70 in Tier 2 RRTA tax withheld from more than one employer, the employee should claim a refund on Form 843, Claim for Refund and Request for Abatement.